mcpython4-coding/Documentation/mcpython/client/state/ui/UIPartLabel.md

                 text_size=20,
                 ):

-            creates an new UIPartButton
+            Creates a new label
-            :param text: the text of the lable
+            :param text: the text of the label
-            :param position: the position of the lable
+            :param position: the position of the label
-            :param press: the EventInfo for mouse lables and mods, no area
+            :param press: the EventInfo for mouse labels and mods, no area
-            :param anchor_lable: the anchor on the lable
+            :param anchor_label: the anchor on the label
             :param anchor_window: the anchor on the window
-            :param on_press: called when the mouse presses on the lable together with x and y
+            :param on_press: called when the mouse presses on the label together with x and y
             :param color: the color of the text to use
             :param text_size: the size of the text